Contents

 Getting to Castel Sant'Angelo

-All Your Questions about Hadrian’s Mausoleum Answered
+All your questions about Hadrian’s Mausoleum answered

-Q. Where is the Mausoleum of Hadrian located?
+Where is the Mausoleum of Hadrian located?

-A. The Mausoleum of Hadrian is located at Lungotevere Castello, 50, 00193 Roma RM, Italy.
+The Mausoleum of Hadrian is located at Lungotevere Castello, 50, 00193 Roma RM, Italy.

-Q. Who was Emperor Hadrian?
+Who was Emperor Hadrian?

-Q. What happened to the ashes of Hadrian?
+What happened to the ashes of Hadrian?